Takeaway

 By Panagis Galiatsatos, MD, Johns Hopkins Medicine

-Unfortunately our objective scientific considerations are often not enough to persuade everyone to get the COVID vaccine.
-We face the challenge of convincing people that a medical intervention that’s stood the test of time, vaccines, is safe and effective.
-Vaccine insight, stemming from the Latin word for “cow” due to Dr. Edward Jenner’s work with cowpox and smallpox in rural England, has been around for hundreds of years.
-The last few decades we’ve seen an unprecedented attack on this knowledge.
-Many of us in science and medicine struggle to grasp this resistance.
+Unfortunately, objective scientific considerations often aren’t enough to persuade everyone to get vaccinated.
+We face the challenge of convincing people that a medical intervention that’s stood the test of time—vaccines—is safe and effective.
+In the last few decades we’ve seen an unprecedented attack on this knowledge.
+For many clinicians, advocating for vaccines publicly has been met with ant-vaccine arguments.
+Here are three tips for how to respond:

 1. Stay calm.